sbonaretti/pyKNEEr/README.md

 ---

 ### Changelog

+*v 0.0.5*:
+- Solved ITK bug about the Orient function in preprocessing - different way to set direction in ITK4.13
+- Added option to show images with slider in notebooks

 *v 0.0.4*:
 - Added test functions
 - Added relative and absolute imports within pyKNEEr package for easier debug, code extension, and testing